Theworm109/project-minecraft/README.md

 after it's decided that the pack is ready for a release, a zip file will be made of all the mods required for both server and client useage seaperately.

 if you would like to directly contribute to the modpack, create a pull request with your desired changes and they will be reviewed as soon as possible.

+final note: this repo is public for convenance and to easily share with friends. if you wish to not have your mod in this pack, please leave an issue or email sweglord227@gmail.com. if we wish to continue useing your mod.